-Whether entrepreneurs, athletes, authors, or inventors, they all have the same number of hours in a day, just like you, me, and everyone else.
+All productive entrepreneurs, authors, and bloggers have the same number of hours in a day, just like everyone else.

 The answer is they simply know how to prioritize.